Can an elevator ever go faster than this?

 But when it comes to speed, it's second to none.

-The 632 meter-tall skyscraper has installed a ground-breaking Mitsubishi elevator that travels at an incredible 20.5 meters per second -- faster than Usain Bolt can run (12.2m/s), but slightly slower than a cheetah (29m/s).
+The 2,074 feet-tall skyscraper has installed a ground-breaking Mitsubishi elevator that travels at an incredible 20.5 meters per second (67 ft/s) -- faster than Usain Bolt can run (40 ft/s), but slightly slower than a cheetah (95 ft/s).

 No elevator in the world is faster.